mattvenn/zero-to-asic-www/content/contact.md

 ## Project 2.2: Frequency counter

+* Make an edge detector for an incoming digital signal.
 * Build a 2 digit seven segment driver.
-* Debounce a digital input.
-* Combine them both with a clock and a register to make a frequency counter.
+* Count edges in a fixed number of clock cycles and format to decimal.
+* Use a state machine to sequence the conversion from binary to decimal.

 # Part 3: Verification